iPsychonaut/Phylogenetic_Pipeline/README.md

 This will load a window where you can toggle between the three (3) search options:
 1) Compile as Folder with ONLY FASTA files in it
-2) Search NCBI for a GENE AND ORGANISM and RETURN MAX RECORDS for compilation *3) Load an already generated alignment for tree generation *NOT IMPLEMENTED YET
+2) Search NCBI for a GENE AND ORGANISM and RETURN MAX RECORDS for compilation
+3) *Load an already generated alignment for tree generation* *NOT IMPLEMENTED YET

 ### FILE DESCRIPTIONS